mahdi-shojaee/amdextract/README.md

 This property is available when option `removeUnusedDependencies` is true.

 ## Release History
- * 2014-01-20   v0.1.1   'exceptsPaths' can also be defined before each module definition.
+ * 2014-01-20   v0.1.1   `exceptsPaths` can also be defined before each module definition.
  * 2014-01-13   v0.1.0   Works on files with multiple modules.
 Can detect module id if provided.
 Can remove unused dependencies.
 Add the new `exceptsPaths` option.
 Options `excepts` and `exceptsPaths` can take RegExps.